 Test case result is determined by setting values of ResultStructure object.

-- score: This is a normalized score, where 1 would fetch full score, and 0.5 would fetch half score.
+- Score: This is a normalized score, where one would fetch the total score, and 0.5 would fetch half score.

-- message: This is a customizable message which can be used to convey a message regarding test case result, e.g. “Failed because the cutoff was not reached."
+- message: This is a customizable message which can be used to convey a message regarding a test case result, e.g., “Failed because the cutoff was not reached."

 Note: Please don’t print anything to STDOUT in the run_custom_checker function.